kshulgina/codetta/README.md

 	FFLLSSSSYY??CCW?L?L?PPPPHHQQ????I?IMTTTTNNKKSSRRVVVVAAAADDEEGGGG

 If you would like to change the default parameters of the `codetta_infer` analysis, you can do so by specifying the arguments `--evalue` to change the profile HMM hit e-value threshold, `--probability_threshold` to change the probability threshold used to call amino acid inferences, `--max_fraction` to change the maximum fraction a single consensus column can contribute to a single codon, and `-m -t -v -u -y` to change which groups of problematic Pfam domains are excluded.
+You can specify your own name for the inference output file with the `--inference_output` argument.

+Other options you might choose to use:

+- If you want to use a custom profile HMM database, specify it using the `-p` argument in `codetta_align`, `codetta_summary`, and `codetta_infer`
+- If you're analyzing a large genome or many genomes on a computing cluster, you can parallelize the `codetta_align` step with the `--parallelize_hmmscan` argument (see more detail below)
-If you plan on running a large number of analyses, you can use `--results_summary` specify a file to which a one-line summary of the results will be appended to.
+- If you plan on running a large number of analyses, you can use `--results_summary` for `codetta_infer` to specify a file to which a one-line summary of the results will be appended to.
+- If you're analyzing a mitochondrial genome, remember to use the `-m` flag in `codetta_infer` to turn off the exclusion of common mitochondrial Pfam domains.
+Likewise, use the `-v` and `-t` flags for viral genomes, and the `-u` and `-y` flags if you want to include selenocysteine and pyrrolysine-containing domains, respectively.

+### Parallelizing hmmscan jobs on a computing cluster

+Codetta is default set up to run locally.
+However, the `codetta_align` step can start to take a long time for longer genomes.
+For instance, a 4 Mb genome takes about 10 minutes on a MacBook Pro.
+If you're analyzing a large genome or many sequences, we recommended parallelizing the analysis on a computing cluster.

+This is simple for clusters using a SLURM job scheduler.
+Install Codetta following the same directions as above.
+Then, manually edit the `resources/template_jobarray.sh` file to have the right parameters for your computing cluster.
+The `template_jobarray.sh` file looks like this:

+	#!/bin/bash

+	#SBATCH -p [SPECIFY PARTITION NAME]      # queue
+	#SBATCH --time=8:30:00                   # wall-clock time (mins:secs)
+	#SBATCH -c 1                             # requesting 1 core
+	#SBATCH --mem=4000M
+	#SBATCH -o /dev/null                     # File to which STDOUT + STDERR will be written

+You'll probably only need to specify a partition name.

+Then, when you run the `codetta_align` step, add the argument `--parallelize_hmmscan 's'`.
+This will cause the `hmmscan` jobs to be sent as a SLURM job array to the specified partition instead of being executed locally.
+Make sure to wait for the SLURM jobs to finish before proceeding to `codetta_summary`.
+That's it!

+If your cluster uses a different job scheduler, you will have to manually modify the job array template file and the code in `codetta.py` (`hmmscan_jobs` function) that writes and sends the job array file.

 ### Bonus: downloading nucleotide sequences from GenBank